-Hurricane Sandy (aka "Superstorm Sandy") wasn't destined for the history books as one of the greatest storms ever to hit the Northeast, but that's how it turned out.
-It is important to stop for a moment and look at some of the unique aspects of this event - a hurricane filled with superlatives:
+Hurricane Sandy (aka "Superstorm Sandy") wasn't destined in the beginning to go into the history books as one of the greatest storms ever to hit the Northeast, but it has.
+It is important to stop for a moment and look at some of the unique aspects of this event; a hurricane filled with superlatives:

-- Deadliest and most destructive storm of the 2012 Atlantic hurricane season - Second costliest hurricane in United States history with preliminary estimates at \$75 billion (Katrina, in 2005, \$81 billion) - Largest Atlantic hurricane on record as measured by diameter, with winds spanning 1,100 miles from Florida to Canada

-- Affected 24 states: Thousands of homes and businesses destroyed, millions without power - Killed at least 285 people along the storm path in seven countries, 72 in US - Caused cancellation of more than 13,000 flights across the U.S. on October 29 and more than 3,500 on October 30 - Public transportation halted throughout the region - New York Stock Exchange closed for two days
+- Deadliest and most destructive storm of the 2012 Atlantic hurricane season. - Second costliest hurricane in United States history with preliminary estimates at \$75 billion.
+Katrina (2005, \$81 billion USD). - Largest Atlantic hurricane on record as measured by diameter, with winds spanning 1,100 miles from Florida to Canada. - \circ $\,$ A third of the country was impacted by the storm. - Affected 24 states. - Thousands of homes and businesses destroyed. - Millions without electrical power. - Killed at least 285 people along the path of the storm in seven countries. - o 72 of those deaths in the United States. - Caused cancellation of more than 13,000 flights across the U.S. on October 29 and more than 3,500 more on October 30. - Total number of flights cancelled, 19,729. - Public transportation halted throughout the region. - New York Stock Exchange closed for two days.